EmmaEwert/KITTY/docs/manual/tutorial.rst

 		}
 	}

-Note that I'm using ``Input.GetAxisRaw`` to get the raw input data – either ``-1``, ``0``, or ``1`` for each axis.
+..
+Note:: I'm using ``Input.GetAxisRaw`` to get the raw input data – either ``-1``, ``0``, or ``1``
+	for each axis.

-Now just add this new GridController component to your Player prefab by double-clicking the prefab asset, and dragging or adding the component to the prefab's root GameObject (called Player).
-Reimport your tilemap to make Unity apply the changes to your Player prefab.
+Now just add this new ``GridController`` component to your guilabel:`Player` prefab by double-clicking the prefab asset, and dragging or adding the component to the prefab's root ``GameObject`` (called :guilabel:`Player`).
+Reimport your tilemap to make Unity apply the changes to your :guilabel:`Player` prefab.

 .. figure:: images/tutorial-grid-movement.gif
 	:align: center

+	Moving one tile per frame

 Tile widths in KITTY are always exactly one Unity unit wide, so moving one unit in any direction corresponds exactly to moving one tile in that direction.
 Because we're always adding integers, the character position doesn't suffer from floating point inaccuracies.

-If you go into Play Mode, the character moves when you give it directional input, and it also stays exactly on the tile positions – but it's way too fast, potentially moving one tile per frame!
+If you go into **Play Mode**, the character moves when you give it directional input, and it also stays exactly on the tile positions – but it's way too fast, potentially moving one tile per frame!

 Continuous Movement
 ```````````````````